 COVID-19 vaccination near you

-See the CDC’s resource page for extensive information about common myths and the facts regarding COVID-19 vaccination.
+See the CDC's resource page for extensive information and the latest recommendations regarding COVID-19 vaccination.

 Immunization helps save millions of lives every year.
 Whereas most medicines treat or cure diseases, vaccines can help prevent them by working with your body’s natural defenses to build protection.
 When you receive a vaccine, your immune system responds.